RaffaelSchaefer/Goldfish/README.md

 ## Roadmap to 0.0.1 Release

 - Automatic array size detection for toContain, toNotContain() and their String counterpart
-- Logging functions for test result (.txt and .md files)
 - Add more Exception functions

 ## Documentation